Eden Waterproof Body Blossom

 The Waterproof Body Blossom is part of a line of toys from Adam & Eve that promote their Eden movie.
 So I suppose the little flower clit stimulator makes sense, even if it’s a bit silly.
 The Body Blossom’s general shape is similar to the Rock Chick; the insertable portion is fairly straight with an angled head for G-spot stimulation.
 It’s more angled than round so both parts of the toy rest fairly close together in its natural state.
 However, the jelly in this toy is much more malleable than the Rock Chick’s silicone so there’s a greater range of movement.
 The Body Blossom also has 3 little wave-like ridges on the insertable shaft–to match the theme, I suppose.

 That is, if the damned bullet works at all for you.
 From the get-go, the included bullet gave me problems.
-I tested it out and the button didn’t seem to do what it was supposed to do.
+I tested it out, and the button didn’t seem to do what it was supposed to.
 I got it turned off–until my cat bumped it or my husband picked it up.
-Movement was setting this thing off at random times and the button stopped responding at all.
+Movement was setting this thing off at random times, and the button stopped responding at all.
 When it came time to use it, I dropped it on the dresser to turn it on and had to let the batteries drain completely before it would shut off.
-I inserted the second set to see if maybe it was a battery issue but it still doesn’t work in a way I understand.
+I inserted the second set to see if it was a battery issue but it still doesn’t work in a way I understand.
 Because of this, I’m not sure if this thing is maybe supposed to have multiple settings or if it just really sucks.
-Of course, like I said, it’s easy to replace so even if I were a customer, I wouldn’t try to exchange it or anything.
+Of course, like I said, it’s easy to replace, so even if I were a customer, I wouldn’t try to exchange it or anything.

 I didn’t love either aspect of the Body Blossom enough that I’m really upset, however.
-I guess I need a shaft with less going on for consistent G-spot stimulation and I don’t usually like my clitoral vibrators to have little fluttery bits.
-I would definitely recommend the Rock Chick or Delight over the Body Blossom; although, they’re both a little more expensive.
+I guess I need a shaft with less going on for consistent G-spot stimulation, and I don’t usually like my clitoral vibrators to have little fluttery bits.
+I would definitely recommend the Rock Chick or Delight over the Body Blossom, although they’re both a little more expensive.
 I think the Body Blossom is discontinued, anyway.

 The Wave